intel-lab-lkp/linux/Documentation/scheduler/sched-energy.rst

 because it is the only one providing some degree of consistency between frequency requests and energy predictions.

-Using EAS with any other governor than schedutil is not supported.
+Using EAS with any other governor than schedutil is not supported, unless the EM in use is artificial (see EM_PERF_DOMAIN_ARTIFICIAL).
+An artificial EM only encodes a cost ranking between CPUs/OPPs instead of a real power table, so it does not make any claim about energy use at a specific OPP and its conclusions do not depend on the governor actually tracking utilization when requesting frequencies.

 6.5 Scale-invariant utilization signals